Invoking iperf3

 quired for IPv6 link-local address literals.

---sctp use SCTP rather than TCP (FreeBSD and Linux)
+--sctp Use SCTP for tests rather than TCP (FreeBSD and Linux).
+Note

 -u, --udp